 Louisville is undeniably cool, underrated, and handsome.
 This artsy and fun town is built on bourbon and sports icons (it is home to the Louisville Slugger baseball bat, and the Kentucky Derby, and Mohammed Ali’s birthplace).
 Today, it has evolved into one of the most foodie-centric cities in the South and a fascinating place to eat.
-Friends of mine who own FloorExp love to travel to Louisville whenever they have some down time to enjoy the sights and sounds.
 Here are the top attractions in Louisville, Kentucky.

 Muhammad Ali Center